mziyabo/mziyabo.github.io/_posts/2022-05-13-aws-sso-headless-login.md

 comments: true
 ---

-[AWS Single Sign-On (AWS SSO)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) allows SSO users to sign-in using the the awscli via the `aws sso login` command.
+[AWS Single Sign-On (AWS SSO)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) allows SSO users to sign-in using the awscli via the `aws sso login` command.
 As part of the typical login flow, a browser (default browser, unless `BROWSER` environment variable  exists) is launched for the user to perform a number of verification and authorization steps.

 This [neatly illustrated sequence diagram](https://twitter.com/ben11kehoe/status/1260646764966670337) explaining the login flow provides a good overview of the process.